Addiction and Depression: What’s the Connection and How Do I Get Help?

 Resources to Manage Addiction and Mental Illness

-Getting help to address your addiction and depression may be a difficult step to take but is necessary if you want to live a healthy and productive life.
+Getting help to address your addiction and depression may be a difficult step to take, but it is necessary if you want to live a healthy and productive life.
 You may decide to see a mental health provider that specializes in substance use disorders.
 You can choose to participate in individual and/or group therapy.
 If your addiction and depression have gotten out of control, it’s best to go to a treatment center where you can get help for both.

 Dual-Diagnosis Treatment at Recovery Unplugged